FerrisChat/docs/src/users/get_me.md

 ### 200 OK
 Payload: user object

 ### 404 Not Found
 Returned if the requested user cannot be found.
-This is a bug
+This is a bug.